ironhack-labs/lab-dom-pizza-builder/README.md

 ## Instructions

 We will only work with the `pizza.js` file.
 As you will see, the file contains some code.
-The file is architectured to have a seperation of concerns and make the code scalable.
+The file is architectured to have a [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) and make the code scalable.
 This architecture is very close to what you will use with React.

-There is a variable `state` with different values, such as `state.pepperonni` that is initially `true`.
+In this architecture, there is a variable `state` with different values, such as `state.pepperonni` initially set to `true`.
 When the user clicks on it, the value will be changed to the opposite (example: `false`).

-There is a function `renderEverything` that render the pizza, the buttons and the price based on the state.
-For example, if `state.pepperonni` is `true`, the function will:
+In this architecture, there is also a function `renderEverything` that renders the pizza, the buttons and the price based on the state.
+This function everytime the state is changed, because the pizza, the buttons and the price must be changed.
+To give an example, when `state.pepperonni` is `true`, the function will:
 - Make the pepperonni on the pizza visible
 - Add a class active to the "Pepperonni" button
 - Update the price panel